OCT 26 – DEC 15

 Tickets

 Tickets are on sale now.
+Get tickets to a preview performance for the best seats at the best prices.
 View the seat map.

 Ticket orders are limited to six tickets, maximum.
 For larger groups, please email info@theshed.org or call us at (646) 455-3494.